netdata/learn/docs/cloud/Beta Architecture/new-architecture.md

 To enable enable the new architecture, first ensure that you have installed the latest Netdata version following [our guide](https://learn.netdata.cloud/docs/get-started/).
-Then, send an email to [NewArchitecture@Netdata.cloud](NewArchitecture@netdata.cloud) requesting to be included in our beta testers, and include in the body of the email a list of Space IDs you would like to have whitelisted for the new architecture.
+Then, send an email to [NewArchitecture@Netdata.cloud](NewArchitecture@netdata.cloud) requesting to be included in our beta testers, and include in the body of the email a list of Space IDs for any spaceyou would like to have whitelisted for the new architecture.

 Your administrator can retrieve the Space IDs within Netdata Cloud by clicking `Manage Space` in the left pane, selecting the `Space` tab, and copying the value in the `Space Id` field.
 Feel free to send the Space IDs for multiple spaces to test